 by Rubén Domínguez Rodríguez

 B.A. in Art History and Postgraduate Work on Industrial Heritage Management (University of Oviedo).
-President of CEAG and Tutelage's Vowel of the Artistic-Historic Heritage at Aproha.
-Research work on the industrial heritage of Avilés.
+Reseach at Oviedo University, President of CEAG, codirector of the magazine Alfoz and Tutelage's Vowel of the Artistic-Historic Heritage at Aproha.
+His works are focused on research and dissemination of Cultural Heritage, especially, Industrial Heritage.

 From the very beginning of industrialization until the expansion fostered by the National Industry Institute (INI) in the past century, companies have implemented very complex paternalistic policies, some them addressing housing.